 Belgian FIRE enthusiasts have proven it’s possible with careful planning and long-term investing but the first step is understanding your numbers.
 However, there's a lot more to reaching financial freedom than following the FIRE movement.
 Let's dig into the different steps.

-Step one: Calculate your financial freedom number
+Step 1: Calculate your financial freedom number

 Your financial freedom number is the total amount you need invested to cover all your yearly expenses indefinitely.
 The common guideline is: